-- Characterise the broad scale-landscape zones within the study area, from the coastal plain to the western part of the Arabian escarpment, as a function of the geology and geomorphology, and to relate this to possible underlying tectonic and volcanic processes. - 2- Record the archaeology observed during the course of this reconnaissance and to assess the potential of landscape zones for archaeological preservation and future investigation. - 3- Locate stratified sedimentary sequences with or without archaeology within them, for palaeoenvironmental reconstruction. - 4- Install scientific equipment on the Farasan Islands for monitoring burial temperatures in shell mounds as an aid to improved dating of the many shell mounds of the area.
+Objective One: To characterise the broad scale-landscape zones within the study area, from the coastal plain to the western part of the Arabian escarpment, as a function of the geology and geomorphology, and to relate this to possible underlying tectonic and volcanic processes.

+Objective Two: To record the archaeology observed during the course of this reconnaissance and to assess the potential of landscape zones for archaeological preservation and future investigation.

+Objective Three: To locate stratified sedimentary sequences with or without archaeology within them, for palaeoenvironmental reconstruction.

+Objective Four: To install scientific equipment on the Farasan Islands for monitoring burial temperatures in shell mounds as an aid to improved dating of the many shell mounds of the area.